Secret Quorums: Protecting Byzantine Protocols Against Adaptive Adversaries: Introduction

-In this work we introduce a novel abstraction, \emph{Secret Quorums}, that extends the concept of secret leader election~\cite{ssle,algorand}.
-A secret quorum allows the selection of a quorum of expected size $k$ out of $n$ validators such that the selection is unpredictable (the adversary can do no better than guessing), random (all validators are equally likely to be selected), and anonymous (proofs of membership do not reveal the validator’s identity but only its legitimacy for the given transaction).
-We instantiate this abstraction using ring verifiable random function~\cite{rvrf} together with $(k_1,k_2)$-quorums, and we build \emph{\protocolname}, a protocol for fractional spending that reduces payment latency from five to three communication steps and settlement complexity from $O(n^3)$ to $O(n^2)$, while tolerating rushing-adaptive adversaries.
+In this paper, we introduce \emph{Secret Quorums}, a novel abstraction that extends the concept of cryptographic sortition~\cite{ssle,algorand} by hiding the identity of selected validators throughout the quorum validation process.
+More specifically, a secret quorum is a quorum of expected size $k$ out of $n$ validators whose membership is \textit{unpredictable}, i.e., the adversary can do no better than guessing; \textit{random}, i.e., all validators are equally likely to be part of the quorum; and \textit{anonymous}, i.e., proofs of membership reveal only the validator's legitimacy, but not its identity.
+This anonymity property is the key difference with respect to standard cryptographic sortition.

+We then propose an asynchronous protocol that implements the Secret Quorums abstraction using a cryptographic primitive called \emph{rVRF}~\cite{rVRF}, which combines a verifiable random function with ring signatures.
+We leverage this primitive to allow nodes to privately determine whether they belong to a quorum, and to produce secrecy-preserving membership proofs using ring signatures.
+This construction shows that the Secret Quorums abstraction can be instantiated using existing cryptographic primitives.
+We view it as a first feasible construction, rather than as an optimal one.

+Finally, to demonstrate the applicability and benefits of Secret Quorums, we further design \emph{\protocolname}, a protocol that solves the \emph{fractional spending} problem~\cite{breakingFp1} while tolerating a strongly adaptive and rushing adversary in an asynchronous network.
+In this problem, an account with balance $b$ can issue up to $p$ payments in parallel, without requiring quorum intersection, provided that each payment spends at most $b/p$.
+This makes it possible to validate payments using smaller quorums of size $q<f$.
+Compared with the original protocol of Bazzi and Tucci~\cite{breakingFp1}, \protocolname is considerably simpler thanks to the use of Secret Quorums.
+Moreover, when instantiated with our rVRF-based construction, it achieves a significant reduction in communication complexity.

-\paratitle{Contributions} Our contributions are threefold: \begin{itemize} \item \textbf{Secret Quorums.} We introduce the abstraction of secret quorums, which extends secret leader election to the selection of a quorum of expected size $k$ to anonymity.
-A validator of a quorum can prove to be a legitimated validator showing a proof that does not reveal its identity. \item \textbf{Instantiation via Verifiable Ring Signatures.} We construct secret quorums using ring verifiable random functions, providing the first practical mechanism to realize them in a decentralized setting. \item \textbf{\protocolname Protocol.} We design \emph{\protocolname}, a protocol for fractional spending based on $(k_1,k_2)$-quorums and secret quorums. \protocolname reduces payment latency from five to three communication steps and improves settlement complexity from $O(n^3)$ to $O(n^2)$, while tolerating a rushing-adaptive adversary. \end{itemize}
+\paratitle{Contributions} Our contributions are threefold: \begin{itemize} \item \textbf{Secret Quorums.} We introduce the abstraction of Secret Quorums, which extends cryptographic sortition to the selection of an anonymous quorum of expected size $k$.
+A node can prove that it is legitimately involved in a quorum by showing a proof that does not reveal its identity.

+\item \textbf{Implementation via rVRF.} We construct Secret Quorums using ring verifiable random functions in an asynchronous network, providing a first practical mechanism to realize them in a decentralized setting.